Fragile magnetic order in metallic quasicrystals: Conclusions

 \section{Conclusions}

-Motivated by experimental studies of magnetic order in rare-earth metallic quasicrystals \citep{goldman13,cabrera-baez19,shiino21}, we followed Refs. \citep{thiem15a,thiem15b} and studied local Ising moments placed in the two-dimensional Ammann-Beenker tiling.
+Motivated by experimental studies of magnetic order in rare-earth metallic quasicrystals \citep{goldman13,cabrera-baez19,shiino21}, we followed Refs. \citep{thiem15a,thiem15b} and studied local Ising moments placed in the two-dimensional Ammann-Beenker and Penrose tiling.
 Modeling the electronic properties of this quasiperiodic system via a tight-binding model, we investigated the resulting ordering states for local moments interacting via a minimal set of RKKY-like interactions \citep{duneau91}.
-Taking advantage of the fact that in a quasicrystal we have different local environments, we place the local moments in a deterministic fashion, for instance, occupying sites with a given local coordination number $z$.
+Taking advantage of the fact that in a quasicrystal we have different local environments, we place the local moments in a deterministic fashion: the spins occupy all sites with a given local coordination number $z$.

-Monte Carlo simulations in approximants, combined with usual finite size scaling, show that the system generically develops long-range order at low temperatures \citep{thiem15a,thiem15b}.
+Monte Carlo simulations in finite tilings, combined with usual finite size scaling, show that the system generically develops long-range order at low temperatures \citep{thiem15a,thiem15b}.
 Therefore, the lack of periodicity and local moments interacting via RKKY couplings are insufficient to generate a spin-glass, and true randomness is required.
 This scenario is broadly consistent with the experimental results, for instance, in Refs. \citep{goldman13,cabrera-baez19,shiino21}, reporting long-range order in rare-earth-based metallic quasicrystalline approximants.
 Our results suggest these magnetic states to be quite complex and fragile, owing to the presence of quasiperiodicity and frustration.
-In particular, a fraction of the sites fluctuate to low temperatures since they feel no mean field due to the ordered spins.
+In particular, a fraction of the sites might fluctuate to low temperatures since they feel no mean field due to the ordered spins.
 One experimental signature of such a partially disordered state is a residual ground state entropy, which should be quenched in external fields.

-Due to the existence of such disordered spin clusters, perturbations have a substantial impact on the ordered state, thus making the order fragile.
-In particular, we show that disorder, in the specific form of vacancies, turns this ordered state of the approximant into a spin-glass \citep{shiino21}.
+Due to these disordered spin clusters, perturbations substantially impact the ordered state.
+In particular, we show that the introduction of vacancies turns this ordered state of the approximant into a spin-glass \citep{shiino21}.